Jacayel/RS/Readme.md

 To create a new user, run the setup program

-If the setup does not open (If windows smart screen or microsoft store stops it), right click on "RS SETUP WIZARD" click on the properties and press unblock.
+If the setup does not open (If Windows smart screen or Microsoft store stops it), right click on "RS SETUP WIZARD" click on the properties and press unblock.

 ==================================================================================
-                Created by Jacayel, LilBr0b3ar and ExpiredWarCheese
+                Created by Jacayel, LilBr0b3ar, and ExpiredWarCheese
 ==================================================================================